 His friend and former bandmate, Kurt Loken, calls him "...the troubadour of the misfit."

 Born in Jackson, Mississippi, Roper spent his teenage years in Dallas, Texas.
 After college he left for Arizona and lived there for many years, playing music with various people and bands.
 He moved to Denver in 2000, where he is now based.
 A guitar player since the age of 12, he took up songwriting and singing in 2004.

 In 2007 Roper released a DIY demo EP, Some Songs I Wrote.
 2009 saw the release of the acoustic EP, Me.
 In 2011 Roper released his first full-length album, Misfit, produced by John McVey.
 In 2012 he released an 8-song acoustic EP, The Other Side of Nowhere, featuring Paul Ermisch on violin.
 In 2016, Roper released a 3-song EP for download, Word, which features spoken word or rap over a hybrid of rock and hip hop music.
-Later in Spring 2016, Roper will release the hard rock/psychedelic rock EP Roses under the band name Total Flower Chaos.
+Also in 2016, Roper released the hard rock/psychedelic rock EP Roses under the band name Total Flower Chaos.